Five prominent rings.

 Good design is thorough down to the last detail

-When designing a product, a designer must put himself in the user’s shoes.
+When designing a product even in accordance with the UX laws, a designer must put himself in the user’s shoes.
 Starting a project by forcing a solution is not the way to go.
 Instead, focus on all the pain points and leave nothing out.
 Practice care and accuracy at every step of the design process.

 Good design is environmentally-friendly